 Let’s be honest, we watch Dragon’s Den because we all still secretly harbour ambitions to be rich and famous.

-Everyone has a great business idea in them, so we are transfixed by its blend of theatre, pressure, big business, innovation, acumen and sheer terror: grimly fascinated by the unique combination of beauty parade and car crash.
+Everyone has a great business idea in them.
+So we are transfixed by its blend of theatre, pressure, big business, innovation, acumen and sheer terror.
+This is grimly fascinated by the unique combination of beauty parade and car crash.

-Dragon’s Den is, in itself a great product because it has been around for a decade, and attracts more than 3.5m viewers.
-The multi-millionaire stars are all household names, and are therefore rich and famous.
+Dragon’s Den is, in itself, a great product.
+It has been around for a decade and attracts more than 3.5m viewers.
+The multi-millionaire stars are now all household names.

-There have been 12 Dragons during the show’s tenure and no-one wants to count how many pitches they have sat through— but it follows that to occupy those sinister chairs themselves, they must be pretty good at pitching for finance.
+There have been 12 Dragons during the show’s tenure and countless pitches.
+However, this follows that to occupy those sinister chairs themselves, the Dragons must be pretty good at pitching for finance themselves.

 One thing we know is that there is little difference in the approach to a potential investor, whether you are raising funds for a start-up from, say, an angel, or a big cash injection to grow an already profitable company from venture capital.

-Here’s six pearls we have learned from the Dragons.
+Here are six pearls we have learned from the Dragons:

 A good example is probably the most famous Den alumnus, Brixton’s Levi Roots, who presented his Reggae Reggae sauce to the Dragons in 2007 with a self-penned burst of reggae on his guitar, and a good tale.
 He got £50,000 from Peter Jones claiming it was his grandmothers’ recipe for the tangy barbecue sauce.
 Though that later ended up in court when sued by his former best mate – but within weeks it was in Sainsbury’s outselling Heinz Tomato Ketchup.
 Mr Roots is now richer than the molasses in his sauce.